 - Generation Xerox: Played straight and yet subverted.
 In a sense, Sun Quan tends to be very similar to his father in terms of combat, both wielding similar swords and having very familiar fighting styles.
 However, Sun Quan's swords are a little different, prefering the spiky Wolf Sword.
 He and his father are both very balanced, easy to use Warriors, yet he uses a slightly more power-based fighting style.
 In the 7th installment, both of their sword sets, as well as their Infinity Plus One Swords (Sword Of Judgment), are the same, yet they have their own EX and Musou Attacks.
 Averted entirely in the 8th installment, where Sun Jian has a new weapon and fighting style which completely distinguishes him from his son.

-- The Good Emperor: He is the founding emperor of Wu, and a (mostly) principled and moral man even if he doesn't always feel like shouting about it.
+- The Good King: He is the founding emperor of Wu, and a (mostly) principled and moral man even if he doesn't always feel like shouting about it.
 Taken Up to Eleven in the hypothetical ending of Wu in 8: He unites all of China under his banner with the only death being Cao Cao.
 Everyone lived in the end.

 - Grapple Move: His second Musou in 7, which becomes his grounded R1 Type Action in Warriors Orochi 3.
 Also present in his very old C1 attack in 4.

 - Having a Blast: His second Musou Attack in 7 and onwards, which involves stabbing his opponent, followed by an explosion.